kirillzx/Module_For_Python/README.md

 NormEuclidean      |calculate the  Euclidean norm
 NormInfinity       |calculate the Infinity norm
 NormLp             |calculate the p norm of the space L
-matrixNormOne      |calculate the matrix norm one
+MatrixNormOne      |calculate the matrix norm one
-matrixNormInfinity |calculate the infinity matrix norm
+MatrixNormInfinity |calculate the infinity matrix norm
+MatrixNormFrobenius|calculate the Frobenius matrix norm MatrixNormLp|calculate the p matrix norm of the space L